ppkgtmm/pk/src/contents/projects/fake-news-detection.md

 Work done in this step are

-- target variable distribution analysis

-    **Reason :** To determine if weighted classification is needed due to class imbalance
+1. target distribution analysis to determine if weighted classification is needed due to class imbalance

-- visualization of news subject, word count distribution and average word length distribution

-    **Reason :** To understand and compare overall characteristics of news in each target class
+2. visualization of news subject, word count and average word length distribution to understand and compare overall characteristics of news in each target class

-- visualization of real news and fake news as separate word clouds

-    **Reason :** To find common words in each type of news and compare the difference
+3. creating separate word clouds for real news and fake news to find common words in each type of news and compare the difference

 For detailed findings from data visualization step, refer to [visualization results](https://github.com/ppkgtmm/fake-news-detection/blob/main/visualization/README.md)